 - Fruit and vegetables from different countries and cultures.

-- Learn names of fruit and vegetables in languages other than English.
+- Learn the names of fruit and vegetables in languages other than English.

 - Discuss how different cultures prepare and cook various fruit and vegetables.